Broad-tailed paradise whydah: Taxonomy

 Chapin described the broad-tailed paradise whydah as Steganura aucupum obtusa from Luchenza in 1922.
 Previously, Vidua obtusa, V. interjecta, V. orientalis, V. paradisaea and V. togoensis were considered to be in the same species, and these five species are sometimes placed in the genus Steganura.
 The broad-tailed paradise whydah is a monotypic species.

 Description

 The breeding male is 31–36 cm long, and the nonbreeding male and the female are 14–15 cm long.
 Females have been measured to weigh approximately 19.5 g.
-The breeding male has long tail feathers with rounded tips.
+The breeding male has long, broad tail feathers with bluntly pointed to rounded tips; it is distinguished from the related long-tailed paradise whydah in the tail feathers being broader and not quite so long, and in the nape being orange-brown toned rather than paler buff.
 It has a chestnut-orange patch on its nape.
 The nonbreeding male's underparts are buffy, and its upperparts are grey-brown, with streaks.
 There are black and white stripes on its head.
 The female is similar to the nonbreeding male.
 The immature bird resembles the female, but some of its feathers have buffy edges, and its patterns are less distinct.